sam-drazin/team-gold/README.md

 * Tiger Global Management, L.L.C.
 * Toscafund Asset Management, L.L.P.

+# Steps to Use the Stock Analysis Tool
+1. Clone this repository to your machine using the command ```git clone https://github.com/davidlifschitz/team-gold.git```
+2. Set up a MySQL database (Using Amazon RDS is recommended - see steps listed below).
+3. (Optional) Connect to the database in MySQL workbench (see steps listed below).
+4. Create an account at [SEC-API](https://sec-api.io/) to obtain an API Key.
+5. Input the relevant database information and query API where listed below.
+6. Install the necessary libraries on your machine using the command ```pip3 install -r requirements.txt```
+7. Run the program using python3.
+8. View the files that have been created in your working directory.

 # Prerequisites
 **Clone Repo**
-    - Open the command line interface on your local machine
+1. Open the command line interface on your local machine
-    - Clone the repo with the command: <br />
+2. Clone the repo with the command: <br />
     ```git clone https://github.com/davidlifschitz/team-gold.git```

 **Required Python Libraries to install**<br />